Why is phosphorus so important for your dairy cattle?

 After calving, phosphorus is most important

 Due to high milk production at the beginning of lactation, phosphorus requirement is at its highest.
-At the end of a lactation, the cow can replenish its phosphorus reserves.
+At the end of lactation, the cow can replenish her phosphorus reserves.
 An optimal dry matter intake, including good rumination activity, is important.
 The better the rumination activity, the more favorable this is for phosphorus recycling in the body.
 Saliva contains a lot of phosphorus and ensures that it flows back into the rumen.
 Optimal rumen activity means more phosphorus recycling in the body.
 This has positive consequences for the P requirement.

 In general, 1/3 of the phosphorus intake is needed for maintenance.
 The rest is excreted through milk production.
 When a cow excretes more phosphorus through milk than it takes in, it draws on its limited bone reserves to compensate for deficiencies.
 It is therefore always good to pay attention to phosphorus levels.